Crisanto777/VcfSimulator/MS_to_VCF/README.txt

 Note that it expects at least 4 haplotypes in the file in order to simulate a family.
 If more than 4 is provided, it only takes the first 4.

+This can be run with the command

+python ms_to_vcf.py -i ../data/<filename.txt> -o ../output